PierpaoloFerrante/COVID-19-in-Italy/README.md

 # Content

 ***Data***
-- The input data are stored in the folder "DATA": You have to to download them in a your local folder
+- The input data are stored in the folder "DATA\Files", which contains daily condirmed cases, deaths, vaccine coverage of population and variants prevalence as well as estimated relative risks vanninated/unvaccinated of take the infection or die for it.
-- Data can be directly downloaded through the "download.r" file
+- The civil protection provide daily  incidence and death cases by region () while the ISS provide them by age class.
+We used both.

 \
 ***Statistical analysis***